bazelbuild/bazelisk/README.md

 - `last_downstream_green` points to the most recent Bazel binary that builds and tests all [downstream projects](https://buildkite.com/bazel/bazel-at-head-plus-downstream) successfully.
 - `last_rc` points to the most recent release candidate.
 If there is no active release candidate, Bazelisk uses the latest Bazel release instead.
 Currently only the Go version of Bazelisk supports this value.

+These formats are not supported on a fork.

 In the future we will add support for building Bazel from source at a given commit.